 - Why replacing accepted, but harmful, management practices that manipulate and disrespect employees will increase productivity.

 - Beginning to create responsibility and joy in work so products and services can be delivered effectively, efficiently, and profitably.

 - New ideas on applying The Deming Management Method to Sales and Marketing.

-- Fresh ways to view and interpret spreadsheet and other data more effectively and in less time.
+- Fresh ways to view and interpret spreadsheets and other data more effectively and in less time.

 - Understanding the harmful impact of a “results only” focus by management and how to improve an organization’s ability to get better and better results.

-- Revealing ways to get better ROI on capital, to make good decisions related to cash flow, and to work their business plan more effectively.
+- Revealing ways to get better ROI on capital, make good decisions related to cash flow, and work their business plan more effectively.

 In addition, participants will:

-- Have had hands-on learning experiences, which demonstrate (and make memorable) the main points of the Deming Management Method and the competitive advantages of it.
+- Have had hands-on learning experiences, which demonstrate (and make memorable) the main points of the Deming Management Method and its competitive advantages.

 - Recognize the significant opportunities to reduce costs, and increase productivity, growth, and innovation in their own organizations.